 what is microlearning?

 Where other forms of training often happen outside of learners’ day-to-day contexts, or are longer, making it more difficult to apply knowledge to specific on-the-job objectives.
-Microlearning lets learners select and use assets most applicable to their current needs on whatever device is most handy, making the training even more relevant to their work.
-This learner-driven nature of microlearning increases engagement, improves training and job efficiency, and builds learner interest in seeking out additional training opportunities.
+Microlearning techniques enable learners to select and use assets most applicable to their current needs on whatever device is most handy, making the training even more relevant to their work.
+This learner-driven nature increases engagement, improves training and job efficiency, and builds learner interest in seeking out additional training opportunities.

-Microlearning supports employees accessing information when they need it most.
+Microlearning strategies support employees accessing information when they need it most.
 Because assets are compact, learners are more likely to invest the time needed to use them in an on-the-job context.
-Further, assets developed to be compatible with a wide variety of devices allow learners to use them when and where it’s most helpful.
-As a result, microlearning makes it possible for learners to gain new knowledge just in time to meet their immediate needs.
+Furthermore, assets developed to be compatible with a wide variety of devices allow learners to use them when and where it’s most helpful.
+As a result, learners gain new knowledge just in time to meet their immediate needs.

-While microlearning offers distinct advantages, pursuing a training strategy that relies heavily on microlearning may introduce pitfalls.
-Because microlearning results in many small training pieces, it’s easy to develop training that leaves learners feeling like they are missing the big picture or that creates an inconsistent experience across training assets.
+While microlearning instruction offers distinct advantages, relying too heavily on this strategy may introduce pitfalls.
+Because micro modules lend to many small training pieces, it’s easy to develop training that leaves learners feeling like they are missing the big picture or that creates an inconsistent experience across training assets.
 Best practices that will help avoid these pitfalls include:

 - Build connections between the various microlearning assets